pjotrp/deploy/README.md

 3. Implement mkdir (done)
 4. Implement (recursive) file copy (done)
 5. Implement (simple) file edit
-6. Implement intermediate data format
+6. Implement intermediate data format (in progress)

 Sorry, initially, no transactions, parallelization, fancy error reporting etc. But it will come!
 I have to start somewhere.
 Call it